supahcraig/CLDR/Demos/nifi-DFX/readme.md

 ### Mongo Connectivity

 The Mongo processor allows you to establish connectivity either through the Mongo URI setting or through the MongoDBControllerService.
-In practice, either work run running out of a Data Hub, _but the controller service did not work when running out of DFX (need to file a bug on that)._
+In practice, either work run running out of a Data Hub.

 ##Mongo URI###
 There are two ways to set up the connection string:
-* `mongodb://username:password@host:port`
+* `mongodb://username:password@hostname:port` (where hostname is the *private* IP address of where you are running your containerized Mongo instance.)
 * `mongodb://host:port`

 The PutMongoRecord processor does not have a place to put the user/password, so you have to use the first style.
-The controller service does have properties for user/password, so you can use the 2nd style.
+The controller service does have properties for user/password, so you can use the 2nd style there.

 ### Create Parameter Context